-Drug Use The college recognizes that drug abuse may be a sign of a serious health problem; please read the second paragraph below ("Help for Students with Alcohol or Drug Dependency").
+Drug Use: The college recognizes that drug abuse may be a sign of a serious health problem; please read the second paragraph below ("Help for Students with Alcohol or Drug Dependency").
 The college follows the laws of the state regarding the use of drugs, and it is at risk as an institution if it fails to do so.
 Moreover, the college believes that use of illegal drugs and misuse of any drug are incompatible with both the purposes of the college program and the honest and responsible community we try to foster.
-The faculty regards enrollment as a commitment on the part of all students that they will not use illegal drugs or misuse any drug.
+Faculty regards enrollment as a commitment on the part of all students that they will not use illegal drugs or misuse any drug.
 The college will take disciplinary steps up to and including expulsion upon learning that a student has engaged in either activity.
 Involvement by a student in the distribution of illegal drugs will result in immediate expulsion.

-Help for Students with Alcohol or Drug Dependency It is important to emphasize that the college makes a distinction between discovering improper or illegal drug or alcohol use on the part of one of its students, and hearing from a student that he or she has a problem and wants help for it.
+Help for Students with Alcohol or Drug Dependency: It is important to emphasize that the college makes a distinction between discovering improper or illegal drug or alcohol use on the part of one of its students, and hearing from a student that he or she has a problem and wants help for it.
 The college stands ready to provide various kinds of support to students who recognize a pattern of dependency in themselves and who are attempting to alter their behavior.
-We urge students in this situation to seek help from the assistant dean, the Graduate Institute Director, the Director of Student Services, one of the college nurses or counselors, or from one of the community abuse support groups listed in Appendix IV of the Annapolis Student Handbook.
-The current Handbook may be found at the sjc.edu website in the "Current Students" section, found at sjc.edu/current-students/undergraduate-annapolis.
+We urge students in this situation to seek help from the Assistant Dean, the Graduate Institute Director, the Director of Student Services, one of the college nurses or counselors, or from one of the community abuse support groups listed in Appendix IV of the Annapolis Student Handbook.